rakhimov/scram/README.rst

 can be found in the *scripts* directory.
 These tools do not need compilation or installation.

-The optional GUI front-end is built using Qt Creator and qmake.
+The optional GUI front-end is built with Qt Creator and qmake.

 Windows